This article is a part of a wider topic, see parent page.

 This means that the certificate you configured in <serviceCertificates> section in web.config does not contain a private key to sign outgoing SAML requests from SP to the IdP.

-In your browser, from example in Chrome, you can open the Developer Tools and open the Networks tab while trying to log in via SAML.
-You may need to check 'Preserve Log' option.
-Once you have done this, when performing SSO via SAML, you will be able to see all the HTTP requests happening behind the scenes.
+You can open the use developer tools in your browser and view the Networks tab while trying to log in via SAML.
+You may also need to check the Preserve Log option.
+Once you have done this, when performing SSO via SAML, you’ll be able to see all the HTTP requests happening in the background.
 These HTTP requests will contain the SAML requests and responses exchanged between the Idp and SP.

-To make things simpler - you can use any SAML message decoder plugin of your choice to easily inspect the SAML requests/responses exchanged.
+To make things simpler, you can use any SAML message decoder plugin of your choice to easily inspect the SAML requests/responses exchanged.

-Some ideas on what you can inspect:
+Some ideas on what to inspect:

-Sample SAML request:Sample SAML request
+Sample SAML requestSample SAML requestSample SAML request

 Sample SAML response

-If you are a FlexNet Manager Suite administrator and wants to test run the configuration prior to engaging with your IdP team, or you have been in back-and-forth discussions with your IdP team and the configuration just doesn't seem right, then using StubIdp might be the right choice for you.
+If you are a FlexNet Manager Suite administrator and want to test run the configuration prior to engaging with your IdP team, or you have been in back-and-forth discussions with your IdP team and the configuration just doesn't seem right, then using StubIdp might be the right choice for you.

 {